Life Science: Session 1

 - Students per Teacher: 16.6

-LauraJo Kelly teaches 2nd grade at Louis Marshall Elementary School in Brooklyn, NY.
+LauraJo Kelly teaches second grade at Louis Marshall Elementary School in Brooklyn, NY.
 Her school, better known as P.S.
-276, is part of the sprawling New York City Pubic School system, which annually sees over a million K-12 students taught by nearly eighty thousand teachers.\
+276, is part of the sprawling New York City Public School system, which annually sees over a million K-12 students taught by nearly eighty thousand teachers.

 Located in southwest Brooklyn near Jamaica Harbor, P.S.
-276 serves a largely minority population: about 85% of the students are African American with the remaining 15% divided roughly between caucasian and Hispanic children.
+276 serves a largely minority population: about 89% of the students are African American with the remaining 11% divided roughly between Hispanic, Caucasian, and Asian children.
 About 74% of the school’s students are eligible for a free lunch.

 In her third year in the classroom she was asked to pioneer the SCIS curriculum in her school.
 She felt it was a huge improvement, more organized than her previous curriculum and with the added benefit that it spanned grades K-5, so that children came to her class with prior knowledge that she could work with.
 Now in her twelfth year of teaching, Ms. Kelly commented, “Science just became something that I loved, that I never loved as a child.
 As an adult I’ve become part of the Science Literacy Team, Science Leadership Team, where I help the other teachers teach science, and it just spiraled from there."